License it expressly or you may lose it – a cautionary tale of implied copyright licences

 - An express or implied licence had been granted by the applicants to the agencies, which in turn they had passed on to REA when agreeing to REA’s express terms and conditions for uploading content to realestate.com.au, and which REA had effectively then passed on to RP Data.

-The basis proposed by RP Data for inclusion of such an implied term was “the way in which real estate properties were and are marketed to the public, including the internet by way of real estate agents’ websites, residential property portals (such as realestate.com.au) and social media platforms, where that marketing comprises current and historical listings in respect of the properties”.
+REA submitted that a basis for inferring or implying the necessary licence terms was “the way in which real estate properties were and are marketed to the public, including the internet by way of real estate agents’ websites, residential property portals (such as realestate.com.au) and social media platforms, where that marketing comprises current and historical listings in respect of the properties”.

 In the absence of evidence indicating any formal written contract between the applicants and agencies, the Court noted that: